enniovilla/project-1-ci/README.md

 #### First Time User

 * I want to take musical theater classes.
-* I want the site to be responsive on my device.
+* I want the website to be responsive on my device.
 * I want the information to be easy to find.
-* I want the site to be easy to navigate
+* I want the website to be easy to navigate

 #### Returning User